biocom-uib/tango-virus/README.md

 ### `preprocess-blastout`

-This subcommand loads the output of NCBI's BLAST+ (`blastn`) to produce a suitable input file for the `assign` subcommand.
+This subcommand loads the output of NCBI's BLAST+ (`blastn`) to produce a suitable input file for the `tango-assign` subcommand.
 Assuming that `blastn` was executed using `-outfmt '6 qseqid staxid'` or `-outfmt '7 qseqid staxid'` and, for instance, `-db nt`:

 ```